Orbital stability of smooth solitary waves for the modified Camassa-Holm equation: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{2s}, we provide a brief review of the well-posedness of the mCH equation \eqref{1} and demonstrate that the integrals defined in \eqref{5} and \eqref{6} are conserved over time.
-We achieve this in two ways: first, by directly computing their time derivatives, and second, by showing that they are Casimirs for the Hamiltonian operator $\mathcal{J}$ defined in \eqref{HM}.
+In Section \ref{2s}, we provide a brief review of the well-posedness of the mCH equation \eqref{1}.
 In Section \ref{3s}, we examine the existence and fundamental properties of smooth solitary wave solutions of the mCH equation \eqref{1}.
-Specifically, we show that these solitary waves can be viewed as critical points of an explicit action functional $\Lambda$, and we then provide analytic spectral properties of the operator $\mathcal{L}=\frac{\delta^2 \Lambda}{\delta^2 m}$ evaluated at these solitary waves.
+Specifically, we show that these solitary waves can be viewed as critical points of an explicit action functional $\Lambda$, and we then provide analytic spectral properties of the operator $\mathcal{L}=\frac{\delta^2 \Lambda}{\delta m^2}$ evaluated at these solitary waves.
 Section \ref{4s} is devoted to the analysis of orbital stability.
-By demonstrating that the Vakhitov-Kolokolov condition is always satisfied, we then complete the proof of Theorem \ref{th1.1}.
+By demonstrating that the Vakhitov-Kolokolov condition is always satisfied, we then complete the proof of Theorem \ref{th1.1}. {{Appendix \ref{AA} is devoted to the explicit proof that the integrals defined in \eqref{6} and \eqref{7} are conserved over time.
+We achieve this in two ways: first, by directly computing their time derivatives, and second, by showing that they are Casimirs for the Hamiltonian operator $\mathcal{J}$ defined in \eqref{HM}.}}